Can Cats Eat Dog Food? Read Before You Feed

 So Can a Dog Eat Cat Food?

 Cats are a bit more particular than dogs when it comes to the food they can eat.
 Even though dogs may not seem too picky about their diet, eating a lot of cat food can lead to gastrointestinal problems, sickness, and diarrhea.
 Long-term cat food scarfing can also lead to obesity since those little kibbles often come with high-calorie content.
-While dogs should definitely not be fed a cat-food heavy diet, dogs can eat some cat food and it's highly unlikely it would be fatal.
+While dogs should definitely not be fed acat-food heavy diet, dogs can eat some cat food and it's highly unlikely it would be fatal.

 How to Stop Your Dog from Eating Cat Food

+This might be a bit easier to deal with than cats, since — let's face it — cats do whatever they want.
+Especially if they know they won't be caught.
+Cats are also a bit more mobile, able to jump onto surfaces they shouldn't and open things they shouldn't.
 If you want to immediately stop your dog from having access to cat food, keep the bag of dry food in a high up cabinet or on a high up shelf.
 You can also start feeding your cat on higher surfaces, like atop a cat tree or built-in cat shelf.
 This would also become your cat's safe space and food territory, making them less likely to venture down for some of the dog's food.

 You can also try implementing automatic feeders.
 Some automatic feeders can only be accessed by a pet with the right collar or microchip.
 That means your other pet won't be able to activate the feeder, ensuring they're not given an opportunity to try out the wrong food.
 This is especially useful for cats since some will eat slowly throughout the day and you don't want the leftover food to be consumed by your dog.